Jennifer Peedom

 Jennifer Peedom is an Australian filmmaker.
 She as written, directed, and produced feature-length documentary films, including Sherpa (2015) and Mountain (2017), as well as a number of TV series.
+She co-directed the 2021 feature documentary River, and her feature documentary about cave diving, Deeper, was released in 2025.

 Early life and education

 Jennifer Peedom was born in Canberra, Australia.

 She graduated with a Bachelor of Business (Honours) from RMIT in Melbourne in 1997.

 Career

 Filmmaking

+Peedom first film was a SBS Dateline 2003 special titled Everest's Sherpas: Forgotten Heroes of the Himalayas, focusing on the lives of the Sherpas who take tourists up the mountain.
+It would be the start of a long creative relationship with the Himalayas and the Sherpa community.

 Peedom's feature documentary film Solo (co-directed with David Michôd) won the 2009 Australian Film Institute Award for Best Documentary in Under One Hour.
 It also won the Film Critics Circle of Australia Award and the Australian Directors' Guild award, as well as six major awards at international film festivals.

 Her film Sherpa, which was filmed during the 2014 Mount Everest avalanche, won the 2015 Grierson Award for Best Documentary at the BFI London Film Festival.
 It premiered internationally at the Telluride Film Festival and also screened at Toronto Film Festival and received a BAFTA nomination in 2016 for Best Documentary.